bootcoder/frog-talks/README.md

 Everyone will do a minimum of 1 lightning talk every week.
 If you're feeling extra froggy, you can sign up for more...

-To sign-up for a talk:
+To sign-up for a talk: (Do this first, earlier the better)

 1. Check if there are any open pull request to the guide for lightning talks.
 Merge these into master(on github).